Day 1: Petra Tour

 To save time with the crossing, we will send your passport details to the border a day in advance so on the day we should be able to go straight through.
 You'll be accompanied the whole time by our staff and your tour guide will meet you on the other side.
 The native tour guide will sort out the border crossing and after collecting your visas we'll be on the road to Petra.

 The tour takes place on a minibus and therefore spaces are limited.
 This ensures a smooth visit which lasts around 4-5 hours.
+First thing you'll be given is a bottle of mineral water – got to stay hydrated!

 The two hour drive to Petra takes us through Aqaba and the nature reserve of Wadi Rum, while your tour guide briefs you on Jordan's intricate history and culture.
 There will be a stop-off at a magnificent viewpoint, showcasing the red desert views, the inspiration for Lawrence of Arabia.
 A second viewpoint overlooks Wadi Musa, a town which means 'the valley of Moses', and in the background you'll see the shrine to Moses' brother Aaron, believed to be his grave site.